-This is what we should always look at, and I feel very strongly about this, personally: city population numbers are quite misleading, and frankly quite useless.
+That’s what you should always look at, and I feel very strongly about this, personally: city population numbers are quite misleading, and frankly quite useless.

-Keep in mind, these are just arbitrary imaginary lines, and a “city” is much more than just the municipal boundaries.
+Keep in mind, a “city” is just what’s within arbitrary imaginary lines, and a “city” is much more than just those municipal boundaries.
 The entire surrounding area that revolves around and centers on the city in question is what really tells you how big a city is.

-The best example is in Florida: The most populous city is Jacksonville, with a city population of 900,000.
+The best example is in Florida, with Miami and Jacksonville: the most populous city is Jacksonville, with a city population of 900,000.
 Miami’s imaginary city lines only encompass 470,000 inhabitants.

 But the Jacksonville metropolitan area?
 Only 1.5 million in total.

 The Miami metropolitan area?
-Four times more; a whopping 6 million in total, by far the largest in Florida and the 8th largest in the US (while Miami “city” population ranks 40th in the US).
+It’s 4 times more; a whopping 6 million in total, by far the largest in Florida and the 8th largest in the US (while Miami “city” population ranks 40th in the US).